Choosing the right kayak is much easier than you think.

 We don’t want to turn this into an accessory article but feel that this is worth mentioning.
 Rudders can make a difference in the performance of your boat.
 While many believe they are steering mechanisms, they are actually designed to help correct the direction of your kayak when dealing with strong currents or windy conditions.
 It’s not necessary but we can guarantee that if you use a kayak with a rudder, you’ll never want to go back to using one without it.

 Try before You Buy?

 Each one of our stores offers the opportunity for our customers to try a kayak before you buy one at anytime.
-However, the absolute best time to try all the boats you are interested in is at one of our demo days.
-This year, we’ll be hosting the Austin, Texas demo and in-store expo on September 15th & 16th with San Marcos and Houston on September 22nd and 23rd.
 For those of you out of state or too far from any one of our demo day locations, one of our experienced customer service representatives can offer some insight regarding how each kayak model operates and valuable advice on making your purchase.

 Buying a kayak is an exciting experience for anyone and choosing the right one will only make the long-term experience even better.
 If you haven’t already seen it, we also have a nifty kayak selector tool on our website — give it a whirl.
 Still don’t know which kayak is the right one for you or have you already made a decision but have questions about accessories?
 Ask away below, I’ll more than happy to assist you anyway I can!